Libensemble/libensemble/docs/running_libE.rst

         set ``libE_specs["dedicated_mode"] = True``.

-        This mode is often used to run on a **launch** node of a three-tier system (e.g. Theta/Summit), ensuring the whole compute-node allocation is available for launching apps.
+        This mode is often used to run on a **launch** node of a three-tier system (e.g., Theta/Summit), ensuring the whole compute-node allocation is available for launching apps.
 Make sure there are no imports of ``mpi4py`` in your Python scripts.

         On macOS and Windows, Python's default multiprocessing method is ``"spawn"`` instead